Image

 How long does a Suica card last?

 • The Welcome Suica for visitors lasts 28 days from the first use.
+The Welcome Suica Mobile app expires after 180 days (can be reissued).
 A standard green Suica is valid up to 10 years since the last top-up.

 What are the other benefits of using a Suica card?